-- 20.1 The Trust has a responsibility to provide safe custody for money and other personal property (hereafter referred to as "property") handed in by patients, in the possession of unconscious or confused patients, or found in the possession of patients dying in hospital or dead on arrival. - 20.2 The Chief Executive is responsible for ensuring that patients or their guardians, as appropriate, are informed before or at admission that the Trust will not accept responsibility or liability for patients' property brought into Health Service premises, unless it is handed in for safe custody and a copy of an official patients' property record is obtained as a receipt.
-Notification will take place by: - a) notices and information booklets (notices are subject to sensitivity guidance; - b) hospital admission documentation and property records - c) the oral advice of administrative and nursing staff responsible for admissions, - d) Trust website - 20.3 The Executive Director of Finance, Performance and Estates must provide detailed written instructions on the collection, custody, investment, recording, safekeeping and disposal of patients' property (including instructions on the disposal of the property of deceased patients and the patients transferred to other premises) for all staff whose duty is to administer, in any way, the property of patients.
-Due care should be exercised in the management of patient's money in order to maximise the benefits to the patient. - 20.4 Property handed over for safe custody shall be placed into the care of the Chief Financial Officer, or his nominee, except where there are no administrative staff present, in which case the property shall be placed into the care of the most senior member of the nursing staff on duty.
-A member of staff receiving patients' property handed over to him/her by other staff shall sign for its receipt. - 20.5 Where Department of Health instructions require the opening of separate accounts for

-- patients' monies, these shall be opened and operated under arrangements agreed by the Executive Director of Finance, Performance and Estates. - 20.6 In all cases where property of a deceased patient is of a total value in excess of £5,000 (or such other amount as may be prescribed by any amendment to the Administration of Estates, Small Payments, Act 1965), the production of Probate or Letters of Administration shall be required before any of the property is released.
+- 20.1 The Trust has a responsibility to provide safe custody for money and other personal property (hereafter referred to as "property") handed in by patients, in the possession of unconscious or confused patients, or found in the possession of patients dying in hospital or dead on arrival. - 20.2 The Chief Executive is responsible for ensuring that patients or their guardians, as appropriate, are informed before or at admission that the Trust will not accept responsibility or liability for patients' property brought into health service premises, unless it is handed in for safe custody and a copy of an official patients' property record is obtained as a receipt.
+Notification will take place by: - a) notices and information booklets (notices are subject to sensitivity guidance); - b) hospital admission documentation and property records - c) the oral advice of administrative and nursing staff responsible for admissions, - d) Trust website - 20.3 The Chief Finance Officer must provide detailed written instructions on the collection, custody, investment, recording, safekeeping and disposal of patients' property (including instructions on the disposal of the property of deceased patients and the patients transferred to other premises) for all staff whose duty is to administer, in any way, the property of patients.
+Due care should be exercised in the management of patient's money in order to maximise the benefits to the patient. - 20.4 Property handed over for safe custody shall be placed into the care of the Chief Financial Officer, or their nominee, except where there are no administrative staff present, in which case the property shall be placed into the care of the most senior member of the nursing staff on duty.
+A member of staff receiving patients' property handed over to them by other staff shall sign for its receipt. - 20.5 Where Department of Health and Social Care instructions require the opening of separate accounts for patients' monies, these shall be opened and operated under arrangements agreed by the Chief Finance Officer. - 20.6 In all cases where property of a deceased patient is of a total value in excess of £5,000 (or such other amount as may be prescribed by any amendment to the Administration of Estates (Small Payments) Act 1965), the production of probate or letters of administration shall be required before any of the property is released.
 Where the total value of property is £5,000 or less, forms of indemnity shall be obtained. - 20.7 Staff should be informed, on appointment, by the appropriate departmental or senior manager of their responsibilities and duties for the administration of the property of patients. - 20.8 Where patients' property or income is received for specific purposes and held for safekeeping the property or income shall be used only for that purpose, unless any variation is approved by the donor or patient in writing.